ludavid15/notes/algorithms/_posts/2021-06-07-trajectoryOptimization.md

 These systems can be analyzed in continuous time, discrete time, or through dynamic programming.

 ### Continuous Time LQR
 Begin by defining the Hamiltonian.
-It is also possible to show that p0 must take the value of one.
-Apply PMP.
+It is also possible to show that $$p_0$$ must take the value of one.
+Then apply PMP.

 $$H=\ \frac{1}{2}p_0\left(x^TQx+u^TRu\ \right)+p^T(Ax+Bu)$$